Sewing tutorial on a face mask from fabric plus a free pattern PDF (version #2)

 In this sewing tutorial I want to present another version of a face mask from fabric.

 Recently I published another tutorial for a similar face mask (V1) and I got lots of comments that it was really helpful but a few people said that they want to simplify it a little.
-I have a tghird version of the face mask, slightly easier to sew, here: How to sew a face mask using my free printable face mask template.
+I have a third version of the face mask, slightly easier to sew, here: How to sew a face mask using my free printable face mask template.
 You decide which is better and more convenient for you.

 I used cotton batting because I remember when I was a little kid and N95 masks were not even invented yet, let alone available to the general public, my grandmother used on me a home made mask made out of two layers of cheesecloth with a thick layer of cotton wadding in between.
 I guess you can say it was not CDC, but grandmother approved?
 Funny thing is, I do not really remember WHY my grandmother made me wear a mask!